Neural Preconditioned Born Series: A Metric-Matched Framework for Learning-based Preconditioners: Neural Preconditioned Born Series Framework

 To resolve this misalignment, an intermediate approach views the composition $\mathcal{M}_\theta G_\eta$ as an approximation of $A^{-1}$.
 Adopting this within the standard residual training paradigm \eqref{eq:L_dir} yields

 Although \eqref{eq:L_bs_l2} successfully evaluates the network on the preconditioned inputs $G_\eta \bm r$, it measures the residual in the original Euclidean geometry associated with $A\bm u=\bm f$.
 Thus, it fails to capture the residual geometry of the left-preconditioned system $G_\eta A \bm u = G_\eta \bm f$.
-Measuring the residual after left preconditioning, and incorporating the identity \eqref{eq:key_identity}, we propose the full Born Series-inspired objective:
+Measuring the residual after left preconditioning, and incorporating the identity \eqref{eq:key_identity}, we propose the metric-matched objective:

 In \eqref{eq:L_bs_Reta_integral}, we represent the preconditioned operator as $I-G_\eta V_\eta$ rather than $G_\eta A$.
 This computationally efficient form requires only a single transform application, mirroring the practical implementation of the NPBS iteration \eqref{eq:npbs_integral}.
 Unlike \eqref{eq:L_bs_l2}, this proposed objective thoroughly aligns both the input representation and the residual metric with the underlying preconditioned system.